 The Requester Agent is the external service interface for the NSA that makes service requests to provider actors.
 It is essentially the client side interface of the NSI.

 Notifications

-Notifications disseminate information related to the state of NSA and the resources under its management.
+Notifications disseminate information related to the state of NSA and the resources under its management to elements external to the NSA.
+This function is traditionally attributed to a notification broker.